 Students nominated by IIE to GT will also be required to submit an undergraduate exchange student application packet, including:

 - Official and original transcripts in original language for all university-level study.
 (Transcripts must indicate all courses taken since high school and the grades you earned.
 Official and original transcripts translated into English for all university-level study.)

 - Financial Statement Form (Proof of financial resources (in English) totaling at least US $7,800 per semester.)

 - Please request current application packet.

-Generally, 4 to 6 weeks from application received date.
+Students will receive their acceptance packet generally 4 to 6 weeks from application received date.

-Yes.
-However, on-campus housing is more difficult to find for students studying for the fall semester only.
+On-campus housing is more difficult to find for students studying for the fall semester only.
 Many fall semester only students decide to live off-campus because of housing availability.
 Spring semester students have an easier time finding on-campus housing.

 The International House, or Ihouse is available to exchange students of any semester/AY to apply.
 Application deadline is usually before GT Exchange application deadline.
 The application can be found on the Ihouse website.